giordanoDaloisio/XQuantum/README.md

-# Exploring LLM-Driven Explanations for Quantum Algorithms, Are We There Yet?
+# Exploring LLM-Driven Explanations for Quantum Algorithms

-This repository contains the replication package for the experiments conducted in the paper "Exploring LLM-Driven Explanations for Quantum Algorithms, Are We There Yet?".
+This repository contains the replication package for the experiments conducted in the paper "Exploring LLM-Driven Explanations for Quantum Algorithms".

 ## Requirements